TuftsUniversity/box-api-access/README.md

    - target Box folderID, to which the user created in connectToBox-GetLogin.py has been added as an editor or collaborator.
 Add user by email.
    - Target folder ID is the end of the URL when you are inside that folder in the Box interface

+**CRON and shell script:**

+- I've provided an example of a shell script you can wrap the (second) Python script in, so this can be invoked with a CRON job, although this setup is beyond the scope of this document.

    **Output:**

    - input file writes to specified Box directory